HealthyLife-HealthyPlanet

 It once again comes down to what we are doing to and for our body.
 We take the body for granted and then give the responsibility to someone else, mostly the medical profession and pharmaceutical companies to “cure” our ailments.

-I know of many families that have “done away” with the problems associated with respiratory health symptoms just with the few previous suggestions.
+I know of many families that have "done away" with the problems associated with respiratory health symptoms just by following a few of the previous suggestions.

 Think about it!